webinstall/webi-installers/README.md

 }
 ```

-For the rest of the functions you can like copy/paste from the examples:
+For the rest of the functions you can copy/paste from the examples:

 ```bash
 pkg_format_cmd_version() {}         # Override, pretty prints version